Skip to main content

 Vicidial Scratch installation Alma -9

-Step 1 – Download the dependencies hostnamectl set-hostname xxxxxx.xxxxx.xxx ### Use YOUR SubDomain vi /etc/hosts ##Change domain name for actual server ip (xxx.xxx.xxx.xxx complete domain name subdomain only) timedatectl set-timezone Asia/Kolkata yum check-update yum update -y yum -y install epel-release yum update -y yum install git -y yum install -y kernel* #Disable SELINUX sed -i 's/SELINUX=enforcing/SELINUX=disabled/g' /etc/selinux/config reboot Step 2 – Run the Script cd /usr/src/ git clone https://github.com/manish23k/vicidial-install-scripts cd vicidial-install-scripts chmod +x alma-rocky9-ast16.sh ./alma-rocky9-ast16.sh Or the Asterisk 18 version: chmod +x alma-rocky9-ast18.sh ./alma-rocky9-ast18.sh
+Step 1 – Download the dependencies hostnamectl set-hostname xxxxxx.xxxxx.xxx ### Use YOUR SubDomain vi /etc/hosts ##Change domain name for actual server ip (xxx.xxx.xxx.xxx complete domain name subdomain only) timedatectl set-timezone Asia/Kolkata yum check-update yum update -y yum -y install epel-release yum update -y yum install git -y yum install -y kernel* sudo dnf install kernel-devel-$(uname -r) -y #Disable SELINUX sed -i 's/SELINUX=enforcing/SELINUX=disabled/g' /etc/selinux/config reboot Step 2 – Run the Script cd /usr/src/ git clone https://github.com/manish23k/vicidial-install-scripts cd vicidial-install-scripts ####For PHP 7.4 use this script. chmod +x alma-rocky9-ast16.sh ./alma-rocky9-ast16.sh Or the Asterisk 18 version: chmod +x alma-rocky9-ast18.sh ./alma-rocky9-ast18.sh ####For PHP 8 use this script. chmod +x main-installer-php8.sh ./main-installer-php8.sh

 How to delete old call logs and other logs in vicidial or goautodial.